matheusvvb-19/matheusvvb-19.github.io/content/authors/admin/_index.md

   - Me
 ---

-I recieved my BSc degree in Computer Science from [Federal University of São Carlos](https://www.sorocaba.ufscar.br/) (UFSCar), Sorocaba campus.
-During my undergraduate studies, I conducted two funded research projects in Artificial Intelligence (AI) and Machine Learning (ML), including a period of international research internship.
-Currently, I am a MSc student of the [Postgraduate Program in Computer Science](https://www.ppgcc.ufscar.br/pt-br) (PPGCC) at UFSCar and a member of the [Intelligent Systems and Data Science Laboratory](https://lasid.dcomp.ufscar.br/) (LaSID).
-My MSc research focuses on AI and ML for intelligent traffic safety in smart cities.
+I received my Bachelor of Science (BSc) degree in Computer Science from the [Federal University of São Carlos](http://www.ufscar.br/) (UFSCar), Sorocaba campus, in 2024.
+During my undergraduate studies, I conducted two funded research projects in Artificial Intelligence (AI) and Machine Learning (ML), including an international research internship.
+I am currently a Master's (MSc) student in the [Postgraduate Program in Computer Science](https://www.ppgcc.ufscar.br/pt-br) (PPGCC) at UFSCar and a member of the [Laboratory of Intelligent Systems and Data Science](https://lasid.dcomp.ufscar.br/) (LaSID).
+My MSc research focuses on applying AI and ML to intelligent traffic safety in smart cities.